Hicks48/amber-computational-geometry/README.md

 This documentation is intended as a supporting document in addition to the comments in the code.
 This documentation presents high level over view of the librarys functionalities and provides details on the used mathematics.

+Currently this library is focused on Motion planning but more functionality is going to be added.

 ## Usage

 ![JourneyPlanner demo in Unity](./images/journey-planner-unity-demo.gif)